ShenaeA/725-sftp/README.md

 ```

 ## DONE Command
 The DONE command communicates to the server that the client wants to close the connection.
 The socket is then closed on both the client and server sides respectively, and the respective thread on the server side ends.
 Format: DONE

 ### Example
 ```
 Connected to localhost via port number 9999
 +SFTP RFC913 Server Activated :)
 > USER JUSTUSER
 !JUSTUSER logged in
+> TYPE A
++Using Ascii mode
 > DONE
 +Finishing command received.
 Closing connection...
+PS C:\Users\Shenae\uni\CS725\Assignments\A1\725-sftp\client> java Client Connected to localhost via port number 9999
++SFTP RFC913 Server Activated :)
+> TYPE A
+-Command not available, please log in first.
 ```

 ## RETR Command, and SEND or STOP